 Image source: Hsiao Lab |

-Ketogenic diet 'best performer' |
+Ketogenic diet 'best performing' |

-After obtaining the above findings, the scientists hope to find a way to help control blood sugar and insulin levels.
-In subsequent experiments, in addition to PI3K inhibitors, they also added diabetes drugs metformin or SGLT2 inhibitors or ketogenic diets to treat mice. |
+After obtaining the above findings, the scientists hoped to find a way to help control blood sugar and insulin levels.
+In subsequent experiments, in addition to PI3K inhibitors, they also added diabetes drugs such as metformin or SGLT2 inhibitors or treated mice with a ketogenic diet. |

-The results showed that 1) Metformin It did not have much effect on glucose or insulin spikes or on cellular signals that promote tumor growth; 2) it blocked glucose reabsorption in the kidneys SGLT2 inhibitors Reduced glucose and insulin peaks and tumor growth signals; 3) A drug that has been used clinically for about 40 years to control insulin levels Ketogenic Diet In preventing glucose and insulin surges and inhibiting tumor growth signals Do the best . |
+The results showed that 1) it can increase insulin sensitivity Metformin It did not significantly affect glucose or insulin spikes or cellular signaling that promotes tumor growth; 2) it blocked glucose reabsorption in the kidneys.
+SGLT2 inhibitors Reduced glucose and insulin spikes and tumor growth signals; 3) A drug that has been used clinically for about 40 years to control insulin levels Ketogenic diet in preventing glucose and insulin surges and inhibiting tumor growth signals Do the best . |

-"The ketogenic diet turned out to be the perfect approach.
-It reduced glycogen stores so the mice could not release glucose in response to the PI3K inhibitor.
-This suggested that if you could prevent the glucose surge and subsequent insulin feedback, you could make PI3K inhibitors more effective in controlling cancer growth," explained Dr. Hopkins. |
+"The ketogenic diet proved to be the perfect approach.
+It reduced glycogen stores, so the mice couldn't release glucose in response to the PI3K inhibitor.
+This suggested that if you could prevent the glucose surge and subsequent insulin response, you could make PI3K inhibitors more effective in controlling cancer growth," explained Dr. Hopkins. |

-However, Dr. Hopkins warn , Ketogenic diet alone does not necessarily help control cancer growth, and in some cases, it may even Can be harmful When the scientists investigated the effects of a ketogenic diet in mice with various cancers in the absence of a PI3K inhibitor, they found that the diet had little effect on tumors and caused some leukemias to develop more rapidly. |
+However, Dr. Hopkins warn , Ketogenic diet alone does not necessarily help control cancer growth, and in some cases, it may even May be harmful When the scientists investigated the effects of a ketogenic diet in mice with various cancers in the absence of a PI3K inhibitor, they found that the diet had little effect on tumors and caused some leukemias to develop more rapidly. |

 Next steps |